AMoreaux/Sketch-Icons/README.md

 Since the arrival of nested symbols and Sketch libraries, our worfklow has been incredibly improved.

-But if, like us, you have wondered how to import all of your icons into Sketch and how to apply a color mask individually...
+But if, like us, you have wondered how to import all of your icons into Sketch and how to apply a color individually...
 Then this plug-in is made for you.

 1. Import a folder or a set of icons.
-2. Choose a color library and apply automatically a color mask.
+2. Choose a color library and apply automatically a color.
 3. Enjoy your dynamic icons library.

 That's all. ❤️